glpi-project/docdev/source/plugins/database.rst

 Deleting tables
 ^^^^^^^^^^^^^^^

 You will have to drop all plugins tables when it will be uninstalled.
-Just put your code into the ``plugin_{myplugin]_uninstall`` function:
+Just put your code into the ``plugin_{myplugin}_uninstall`` function:

 .. code-block:: php